carlobaldassi/LyX_PNAS/README.md

 For example, LaTeX classes and styles may be installed in the `/usr/share/texlive/texmf-dist/tex/latex/` directory, and BibTeX styles may be installed in the `/usr/share/texlive/texmf-dist/bibtex/bst/` directory.
-I suggest creating a directory called `pnas-new` under the LaTeX classes/styles system directory, and copying all the `*.cls` and `*.sty` files from this repository there; then, you should copy the `pnas2011.bst` file under the BibTeX directory.
+I suggest creating a directory called `pnas-new` under the LaTeX classes/styles system directory, and copying all the `*.cls` and `*.sty` files from this repository there; then, you should copy the `pnas-new.bst` file under the BibTeX directory.

 After you copied all files, you should update the LaTeX package information, running the command `sudo texhash`.